5 essential finance team objectives for success in 2025

 We like to think that the more we personally have our hands on things, the higher the quality of the work.
 For example, if you manually enter every expense report yourself into Excel or your accounting tools, you can be sure that the data is accurate.

 In fact, human error is one of the biggest problems in everyday accounting.
-Humans make mistakes over time, but software and machines execute the same tasks in the same way, every time.
-This lets finance teams from on from tedious manual data entry, to focus on more important review and validation roles.
+Humans make mistakes over time, but AI-powered systems can process data with incredible accuracy while flagging potential issues for human review.
+This lets finance teams move from tedious manual data entry to focus on strategic decision-making and analysis.

 5. Prioritise homogeneous finance systems